tessin/event-store/DESIGN.md

 ﻿
 # Compression

-The `DeflateTest` program is mean to illustrate what kind of bandwith we need.
+The `DeflateTest` program is mean to illustrate what kind of bandwidth we need.

 ~~~
            Write: 139,287 op/s  32,358 KiB/s  4.30 op/KiB